Nexuspenn/NexaOS/README.md

 # NexaOS
-# NEXUS NEBULA XFCE HAS BEEN TAKEN OFF THE MIRROR FOR KERNEL NOT WORKING! ⚠️ check github releases or https://mirror.nexuspenn.org/ if its not working.
+# NEXUS NEBULA has been deemed as unstable please wait if you find a bug submit it on the bug tab! ⚠️ check github releases or https://mirror.nexuspenn.org/ if its not working.
 Please note that all of the source code is made with the assistance of claude AI that is checked by a human then pushed, I can edit code but I cannot write thousands of lines.
 I respect those who can do this.
 I can edit it and find errors I just cant write it.
 -Kenneth
 ________________________